voschezang/coding-handbook/quotes.md

 * Find the balance between proper software engineering and the hacker way.
 * Scrum does not imply agile.
 * Agile does not imply scrum.
-* [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams produce larger and more complex software.
+* [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams tend to produce larger and more complex software.
+* Timestamp everything.

 ### DevOps